 In honor of the Kentucky Derby, here’s a round-up of recipes containing bourbon.
-One of these days I’ll add the famous pie to the list, but it’s my friend Judy’s specialty and I’m waiting for her to share her recipe.
+One of these days I’ll add the famous pie to the list of bourbon desserts, but it’s my friend Judy’s specialty and I’m waiting for her to share her recipe.
 For now, here are some of my other favorite ways to add bourbon to dessert.

 First up is Bourbon Pecan Ice Cream which would certainly go well with any pie.

 Of if you’d prefer cake, serve the Bourbon Pecan Ice Cream with this Brown Sugar and Bourbon Pound Cake.